nguyenqkhoa/cupaDiscordBot/README.md

 Simple bot for discord

-Take a repository of images and randomly select one and post it more to add later
+Takes a repository of images and randomly select one and post it

+more to add later